 SUMMARY AS PASSED: Produce safety; farm inspections; civil penalty.
 Prohibits certain farms from violating the federal regulations that set minimum standards for the safe growing, harvesting, packing, and holding of fruits and vegetables.
 The bill authorizes the Board of Agriculture and Consumer Services to adopt regulations to carry out the purposes of the law and gives the Commissioner of Agriculture and Consumer Services free access at reasonable hours to certain farms to inspect the farms and take samples.
 The Commissioner also is authorized to seize certain produce if he believes it is being grown, kept, or exposed for sale or held in violation of federal regulations or state law, and the bill provides a court process by which the seizure may be contested.
 The bill authorizes the Board to levy a civil penalty of up to $1,000 per violation, to be deposited in the Virginia Natural Resources Commitment Fund.
 The bill includes provisions that would cause it to expire upon the repeal of the relevant federal law, the granting of an exemption under such federal law, or the cessation of federal funding.

-2013 – VICFA was asked to be a part of the on-farm activity working group that resulted in legislation SB 51 and HB268 that help protect farmers rights to engage in usual and customary activities such as lawful direct farm to consumer sales and agri-tourism.
+- VICFA was asked to be a part of the on-farm activity working group that resulted in legislation SB 51 and HB268 that help protect farmers’ rights to engage in usual and customary activities such as lawful direct farm-to-consumer sales and agri-tourism.

-2011 – VICFA Holds a farm to table dinner at Hilton McLean Tysons Corner prepared by Chef Thomas Elder using locally sourced ingredients.
-Guest speakers Joel Salatin of Polyface Farms and John Whitehead of The Rutherford Institute, educated people about the importance of food freedom.
+- VICFA Holds a farm-to-table dinner at Hilton McLean Tysons Corner prepared by Chef Thomas Elder using locally sourced ingredients.
+Guest speakers Joel Salatin of Polyface Farms and John Whitehead of The Rutherford Institute educated people about the importance of food freedom.